-So, if you’ve ever wondered how to store opened vodka, whether it’s cool to keep all kinds of alcohol in the freezer, or if you can use past-prime liquor to make a super flaky pie crust (spoiler alert – you can!), hang on to your hat and come along for the ride.
+So, if you’ve ever wondered how to store opened vodka, whether it’s cool to keep all kinds of alcohol in the freezer, or if you can use expired liquor to make a super flaky pie crust (spoiler alert – you can!), hang on to your hat and come along for the ride.

 Think twice about alcohol waste

 As the cost-of-living crisis continues to churn out increasingly angsty news headlines, the spotlight has fallen squarely on food waste once more.